-You will receive a comprehensive tutorial with instructions, photos and tips to guide you in your sewing of this garment.
+You will receive a comprehensive tutorial with instructions, photos and tips to guide you in your sewing of this garment, along with access to an exclusive video tutorial.
 Please view this tutorial on your device or computer to save the trees!

 What’s a PDF?

-A digital document viewable in Mac Preview or Adobe Acrobat Reader.
-You can save, view and print these documents on your computer or device and unlimited amount of times.
+A digital document viewable in Adobe Acrobat Reader.
+You can save, view and print these documents on your computer or device an unlimited amount of times.

 Returns and Support